ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

     tar files do not store checksums with their data, requiring the original data to be present during verification.

 !!! tip
-     we recommend you use `-b 2048` option to set the blocking factor when writing to lustre

-!!! tip
     Further information on using `tar` can be found in the `tar` manual